Scalia/Ginsburg: Background

 The comic opera is about the relationship between Supreme Court of the United States Justices Antonin Scalia and Ruth Bader Ginsburg.
 The work balances the personalities of the two justices, Scalia's bombastic temperament versus Ginsburg's more demure nature, reflects their public disagreements versus their private friendship, and highlights their shared love of opera.
 The two justices often dined and attended the opera together, and performed as supernumeraries in a 1994 Washington National Opera production of Ariadne auf Naxos.

 Composition history

-Wang, a composer and dramatist with music degrees from Harvard and Yale, was a law student when he started writing the opera.
+Wang, a composer and dramatist with music degrees from Harvard (A.B.) and Yale (M.M.), was a law student at the University of Maryland when he started writing the opera.
 Inspired by Ginsburg and Scalia's differing opinions, close friendship, and mutual passion for opera, he decided to dramatize their relationship in operatic form.
 In 2013, he presented excerpts before Ginsburg and Scalia at the Supreme Court.

 Title

 When asked why Scalia's name appeared first in the title Scalia/Ginsburg, Ginsburg explained not only that it "sounds better" but also that everything at the Court is done by seniority.